 New Haven Urban Resources Initiative

 The Urban Resources Initiative is a nonprofit Yale University partnership that transforms people and places through urban greening.
 They work to cultivate community-based land stewardship, promote environmental education, advance the practice of urban forestry, and provide Yale students with clinical learning opportunities.
 The program conducts resident-led environmental restoration, builds community, and fosters stewardship and civic empowerment.
-Fellows would provide technical and skills training support to 6 community groups doing environmental rehabilitation (tree planting, vacant lot restoration, and leaded soil remediation).
-If in person, the URI Fellows would also assist materially, supporting community groups at each site.
+The Fellow will provide technical and skills training support to six or seven community groups engaged in environmental rehabilitation projects, such as tree planting, vacant lot restoration, or invasive species removal.

 Agency website: uri.yale.edu